goldieswx/node-mcu-connect/README.md

 #### [basics] ####

-A primitive end goal is to drive an I/O as output to a logical level (up or down).
+A first end goal is to drive an I/O as output to a logical level (up or down).
 IOs are implemented on what is called an extension (see the hardware overview for more details).

 To handle this, use the controller framework  :